-Figure 9: Critical Biodiversity Areas (CBA) as blue & green to north & Ecological Support Areas (ESA) as grey to south of erf (courtesy CapeFarmMapper, vers 3.2.4).
+Figure 12: Critical Biodiversity Areas (CBA) as blue & green to north, south and west of the property & Ecological Support Areas (ESA) as grey to south & east of erf (courtesy CapeFarmMapper, ver.
+3.2.4).

-The soil type mapping for the area does not indicate information for the development portion of the property.
-However, the soils mapped directly to the north of the property are indicated to have limit pedological development, usually shallow on hard or weathering rock, with or without intermittent diverse soils, at depths of >= 450mm< 750mm.
+The soil type mapped for the area does not indicate information for the development portion of the property.
+However, the soils mapped directly to the north of the property are indicated to have limited pedological development, usually shallow on hard or weathering rock, with or without intermittent diverse soils, at depths of >= 450mm< 750mm.
 Lime rare or absent in the landscape.
 Clay accumulation <15%.

 The soils underlying the proposed construction site are considered to have a high erodibility (Cape Farm Mapper, vers3.2.4).
-Given the property is located on the northern face of a coastal fore-dune, the soils are expected to be sandy with limited structure.
+Given the property be located on a coastal fore-dune, the soils are expected to be sandy with limited structure.

-Figure 10: Soil type map.
+Figure 13: Soil type map.

-Given the ecological status and sensitivity of the property, the 'disturbance envelope' required for the construction of the dwellings and installation of the service infrastructure should be kept to a minimum i.e. as 'tight' around the development footprint as possible, while keeping the practicalities of the construction process in mind: Given the slope, sandy soils and need to excavate / extend platforms to enable the construction process, a disturbance envelope of no more than2 metres around the edge of the new disturbance footprints should be permitted, as the 'construction site', which must be reduced wherever possible.
-A disturbance corridor of 2m is also applicable to the installation of the security fence-line along the boundary.
+Given the ecological status and sensitivity of the property, the 'disturbance envelope' required for the construction of the new dwelling and installation of the service infrastructure, outside of the existing transformed platform, should be kept to a minimum i.e. as 'tight' around the development footprint as possible, while keeping the practicalities of the construction process in mind: Given the southern slope, sandy soils and need to excavate / extend platforms to enable the construction process, a disturbance envelope of no more than 2 metres around the edge of the new disturbance footprints should be permitted, as the 'construction site', which must be reduced wherever possible.
 Trees found within the 2m envelope / corridor must be retained wherever possible.
-The feasibility / practical implementation of a 1m disturbance envelope has been discussed with the Municipality for similar cases and they are in agreement that 1m simply does not allow for the space needed to enable the construction process: i.e. excavations, installation of scaffolding, movement of material, removal of waste etc. from around the house footprint.
+The feasibility / practical implementation of a 1m disturbance envelope has been discussed with the Municipality for similar cases and they are in agreement that 1m simply does not allow for the space needed to enable the construction process: i.e. deep excavations, installation of scaffolding, movement of material, removal of waste etc. from around the house footprint.